-If there is a change in amounts after the annual financial statements were authorized for issue, the differences are recorded as a change in accounting estimate.
+If there is a change in the amounts after the annual financial statements were authorized for issue, the differences are recorded as a change in accounting estimate.

-There was no difference between the actual amounts of compensation of employees paid and the amounts recognized in the financial statements for the years ended December 31, 2022 and 2021.
+There was no difference between the actual amounts of compensation of employees paid and the amounts recognized in the financial statements for the years ended December 31, 2023 and 2022.

-Information on the compensation of employees resolved by the Company's board of directors in 2024 and 2023 is available at the Market Observation Post System website of the Taiwan Stock Exchange. f.
-Gain or loss on foreign currency exchange, net g.
-Loss on disposal of investments, net
+Information on the compensation of employees resolved by the Company's board of directors in 2025 and 2024 is available at the Market Observation Post System website of the Taiwan Stock Exchange.

+f.
+Net foreign exchange gain